GitHubTirupati/HackerNews.StoriesApi/README.md

 # HackerNews.StoriesApi
 # ASP.NET Core WebApi, Versioning & Swagger

-This repository contains a controller which is dealing with BestNews Stories.
+This repository contains a controller which is dealing with BestNewsStories.
 You can GET them.
+You can get the number best scoring news details

 Hope this helps.